fission-codes/ipfs-cluster-aws/README.md

   - [`variables.tf`](variables.tf) defines inputs to the infrastructure that you can configure
   - [`main.tf`](main.tf) defines the AWS cloud resources (vpc, sg, acl, ec2, ebs, r53, etc.) deployed via Terraform, ie. a bunch of cloud servers running NixOS
 - operating sysem configuration
-  - [`ipfs-cluster-node.nix`](ipfs-cluster-node.nix`) is a NixOS profile for running an `ipfs-cluster` node on AWS EC2 with required services and configuration
+  - [`ipfs-cluster-aws.nix`](ipfs-cluster-aws.nix) is a NixOS profile for running an `ipfs-cluster` node on AWS EC2 with required services and configuration
   - [`ipfs-cluster.nix`](ipfs-cluster.nix) is a NixOS module for configuring and running the `ipfs-cluster` service

 ### Security

-The Terraform state `terraform.tfstate` contains [sensitive data](https://www.terraform.io/docs/state/sensitive-data.html) and should be [stored remotely](https://www.terraform.io/docs/state/remote.html) or encrypted.
+The Terraform state `terraform.tfstate` contains [sensitive data](https://www.terraform.io/docs/state/sensitive-data.html) such as the cluster secret.
+The state should be encrypted and may be [stored remotely](https://www.terraform.io/docs/state/remote.html).

-If you don't specify a `public_key` variable, a private key without a passphrase is generated and saved to `SECRET_private_key`.
+If you don't specify a `public_key` variable, a private key without a passphrase is generated and saved to `SECRET/private_key`.
 For production use, generate a key with passphrase (stored in your keychain), specify this variable and let ssh find the private key, eg. via `.ssh/config`.

+Node identity secret keys are saved under `SECRET/`.
+These can be deleted after first deploy.